parz1/rotary-table/README.md

-# CreateJS application starter
+# CreateJS boilerplate

-This starter allows you to write HTML5 application in CreateJS/ES6, using with webpack.
+This boilerplate allows you to write HTML5 application in CreateJS/ES6 using webpack.
 CreateJS stuff (EaselJS, PreloadJS, SoundJS, TweenJS) come from bower packages, because there is no official package on npm.

 ## Quick start

-1. Clone this repo using `git clone https://github.com/eskab/CreateJS-Starter.git`
+1. Clone this repo using `git clone https://github.com/eskab/createjs-boilerplate.git`
 2. Run `npm install` and `bower install` to install dependencies
 3. Now you can run
   - `npm start` and see example app at <http://localhost:8080>
   - `npm run build` to build package (dist)